 Appeal.
-A request for a review of: (1) the Zoning Administrator's interpretation of any provision of this Chapter; (2) any official written determination by the Zoning Administrator; (3) the Subdivision Administrator's interpretation of any subdivision regulations/provisions of this Chapter; (4) any official written determination by the Subdivision Administrator; (5) the Soil Erosion and Sedimentation Control Administrator's interpretation of any soil erosion and sedimentation by the Soil Erosion and Sedimentation Control Administrator; (6) any official written determination by the Soil Erosion and Sedimentation Control Administrator; (7) the Floodplain Administrator's interpretation of any flood damage prevention regulations/provisions of this Chapter; or (8) any decision made by a planning agency or governing body.
-An appeal must be made within 30 days of an official written determination by the Zoning/Subdivision/Soil Erosion and Sedimentation Control Administrator's body.
+A request for a review of: (1) the Zoning Administrator's interpretation of any provision of this Chapter; (2) any official written determination by the Zoning Administrator; (3) the Subdivision Administrator's interpretation of any subdivision regulations/provisions of this Chapter; (4) any official written determination by the Subdivision Administrator; (5) the Soil Erosion and Sedimentation Control Administrator's interpretation of any soil erosion and sedimentation regulations/provisions of this Chapter; (6) any official written determination by the Soil Erosion and Sedimentation Control Administrator; (7) the Floodplain Administrator's interpretation of any flood damage prevention regulations/provisions of this Chapter; or (8) any decision made by a planning agency or governing body.
+An appeal must be made within 30 days of an official written determination by the Zoning/Subdivision/Soil Erosion and Sedimentation Control Administrator or an official decision made by a planning agency or governing body.